mattrussell2/gradescope-autograder/README.md

 ```
 python3 build_ref_output.py -p path/to/assignment/autograder/ -j NUMCORES
 ```
 Note that on gradescope the file `testrunner.sh` is what actually runs the autograder.
-You can change the command in that file to include `-j NUMCORES` if you'd like, although on gradescope there isn't likely much to be gained from this.
+This is so you can have some flexibility around running the autograder without having to rebuild the container/zip file - `run_autograder` will call this script, so feel free to add extra bash commands before/after tests are run.
+You change the command in that file to include `-j NUMCORES` if you'd like, although on gradescope there isn't likely much to be gained from this.